Kathy-Lueckeman/EASY-Open-Source-Solution/README.md

 * <a href="https://github.com/SalesforceFoundation/EASY-Open-Source-Solution/blob/master/Docs/Installation%20Guide%20-%20EASY.pdf" target="_blank">Installation Guide</a> – The Installation Guide is an important resource for administrators looking to implement EASY with step-by-step instructions for installation and post-installation requirements and recommendations.
 * <a href="https://github.com/SalesforceFoundation/EASY-Open-Source-Solution/blob/master/Docs/Technical%20Guide%20-%20EASY.pdf" target="_blank">Technical Guide</a> – This guide is geared toward developers and admins experienced with Apex to learn more about how the EASY classes function and some customization tips.

-## ULTRA (INTERACTIONS FOR STUDENT RECRUITMENT)
+## INTERACTIONS FOR STUDENT RECRUITMENT

-EASY includes a modified version of University of Miami’s User Loading Table for Record Automation (ULTRA, for short, and formerly known as Interactions for Student Recruitment) package.
+EASY includes a modified version of University of Miami’s <a href="https://github.com/SalesforceFoundation/Interactions-for-Student-Recruitment" target="_blank">Interactions for Student Recruitment package</a>.
 Specifically, any references to HEDA objects in the codebase have been abstracted to first test for the existence of those objects before executing the code.
 Also, the Plan__c object has been renamed to Program__c in EASY.
 If you’re installing EASY after first installing/implementing ULTRA, this may mean you need to migrate all Plan__c records over to the Program__c object.

-Much more information, including the Documentation Guides that explain the use and benefit of ULTRA, can be found on the Salesforce Foundation GIT Respository, under ULTRA’s former name <a href="https://github.com/SalesforceFoundation/Interactions-for-Student-Recruitment" target="_blank">Interactions for Student Recruitment</a>.
+Much more information, including the Documentation Guides that explain the use and benefit of Interactions for Student Recruitment, can be found on the Salesforce Foundation GIT Respository <a href="https://github.com/SalesforceFoundation/Interactions-for-Student-Recruitment" target="_blank">here</a>.

 ## License